bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 #### Scope
 Variable, VariadicVariableMany, VariadicVariableMany1 (in addition to the scope of the parent).
 #### ArgList
-Contains only one element: either a `Reference` that reflects the structure of an expression inside the `MandatoryPredicate`'s block, or an `IntrisicPredicate`, which can be true, false, or undetermined.
+Contains only one element: either a `Reference` that reflects the structure of an expression inside the `MandatoryPredicate`'s block, or an `IntrinsicPred`, which can be true, false, or undetermined.
 #### ValueList
 A copy of the respective ArgList (only one element).